Lown president, cardiologist, reacts to stent controversy

 In a Lancet editorial, cardiologists David Brown, professor of medicine at Washington University of St. Louis and co-chair of the Right Care Alliance cardiology council, and Rita Redberg, editor of JAMA Internal Medicine, call the ORBITA study “the last nail in the coffin” of controversy over stenting, especially for patients with stable coronary disease.
 When previous randomized trials showed that giving patients stents who are not in the throes of a heart attack, or at immediate risk for one, does not reduce their future risk of heart attack or death, the amount of stenting declined somewhat.
 But cardiologists have continued to use stents to relieve pain.
 Now, write Brown and Redberg, any stenting for patients with stable coronary disease is suspect.
-“This study proves that controlling for placebo is absolutely necessary for evaluation.”

 The ORBITA study also calls into question the way in which the US Food and Drug Administration approves devices and their rapid adoption in the absence of valid evidence for efficacy and safety.
 While some physicians, including Redberg, Saini, and others have been calling for more sham trials for implantable medical devices, there has been considerable resistance from surgeons and device makers.